OpenEvalProject/evals/manuscripts/elife-62575/v2/manuscript.md

 **Figure 6.:** Plotted densities are scaled within study.
 Boxes represent the first and third quartiles, while whiskers represent the range of the data.
 The central notch corresponds to the bootstrapped confidence interval for median.
 Kernel density estimates for each dataset were computed using a Gaussian kernel according to Silverman, 1986.
 The relevant analysis script for these densities is included as supplementary material.

-## Risk of bias
+### Risk of bias

 All eight studies included in the systematic review included both male and female participants, although the pediatric data were somewhat skewed to include more males.
 No data were excluded based on acquisition parameters as assessed with the MRS-Q. Most studies were well matched for acquisition and followed published recommendations (Mullins et al., 2014).
 No exclusions were made based on the direction of the correlations.
 With the exception of two publications (Gao et al., 2013; Porges et al., 2017a), the age-by-GABA relationship was not a primary outcome and was therefore unlikely to have been a driver of publication bias in the majority of studies included.
 However, a risk of publication bias cannot be ruled out.

 Individual data points were extracted from figures using WebPlotDigitizer (Rohatgi, 2019).
 None of the data included were corrected for voxel tissue fractions (see Discussion).
 MEGA-PRESS sequences can vary between and within MRI vendors; these can impact editing efficiency and in turn absolute quantification (Harris et al., 2015b; Saleh et al., 2019).
 However, the consequence of this will not impact the within-site relationship to age (the metric used in this review) as the consequences of such variation are stable within-site and function as a scaling factor (Mikkelsen et al., 2018).

-## Statistical methodology
+### Statistical methodology

 Our meta-analysis made use of an IPD-MA approach (Debray et al., 2015).
 The chief advantage of this approach is that it allows the analyst to account for the evidence provided by the individual observations recorded in each study while also accounting for any systematic differences between studies using the framework of a multi-level model that evaluates both the data overall and within the context of each separate study as a simultaneous estimation problem.
 As a result, methodological steps like estimating an overall ‘weight’ associated with each study in order to determine how to combine reported statistics is rendered unnecessary, as the relative effect size and uncertainty of each study is communicated to the model by the data themselves (Riley et al., 2010).
 Such an approach is especially important in non-linear regression paradigms because the goodness of fit provided by each value of a parameter is interdependent with every other parameter.
 Put another way, optimal parameter values cannot be estimated for each parameter in isolation of the others, as the posterior distributions for the parameters covary with one another.
 As such, the meta-analytic models’ uncertainty for any value of a continuous predictor depends on the complex covariance of parameters.
 In the present analysis, we are concerned with scaling every study relative to every other study, so it would be inappropriate to convert the data to some kind of standard score prior to combining them; instead, this standardization should happen simultaneously with the estimation of other model parameters.

 Our general statistical framework in this analysis was to assume that some unknown ‘canonical function’ describes the average change in the feature-scaled GABA signal over the lifespan as a function of age.
-In other words, given participant i in study s, their age is denoted by xs,i and the relative change in GABA over the lifespan is given by the function gxs,i.
-This change cannot be directly observed though imaging, but is instead inferred indirectly from a measurable reference (in our case, either water or Cr+PCr).
-As such, the mean observed effect in each study has an unknown feature scaling factor Fs, which is expected to vary by orders of magnitude as a function of reference method, variations in equipment, and other systematics that may not be documented in all (or even any) of the included studies.
-By estimating both gxs,i and Fs, simultaneously, the model was able to find the optimal balance between the shape of the function and the alignment of observations along zones of overlapping age.
-Finally, individual observations are assumed to vary with respect to the lifespan function given normally distributed noise ε with an unknown error term σ, chosen as a minimally informative maximum entropy distribution for the error (Jaynes, 2003).
-In total, this gives the following general form for each observation in our data ys,i:ys,i=gxs,i∙Fs+ε,whereε=Normal0.0,σ
+In other words, given participant i in study s, their age is denoted by $x_{s,i}$ and the relative change in GABA over the lifespan is given by the function $gx_{s,i}.$ This change cannot be directly observed though imaging, but is instead inferred indirectly from a measurable reference (in our case, either water or Cr+PCr).
+As such, the mean observed effect in each study has an unknown feature scaling factor $F_{s}$, which is expected to vary by orders of magnitude as a function of reference method, variations in equipment, and other systematics that may not be documented in all (or even any) of the included studies.
+By estimating both $gx_{s,i}$ and $F_{s}$, simultaneously, the model was able to find the optimal balance between the shape of the function and the alignment of observations along zones of overlapping age.
+Finally, individual observations are assumed to vary with respect to the lifespan function given normally distributed noise $\epsilon$ with an unknown error term $\sigma$, chosen as a minimally informative maximum entropy distribution for the error (Jaynes, 2003).
+In total, this gives the following general form for each observation in our data $y_{s,i}$:

+$$
+y_{s,i}=gx_{s,i}∙F_{s}+\epsilon,where\epsilon=Normal0.0,\sigma
+$$

-The scaling factor Fs is intended to act as a feature-scaled standardization of the unitless function gxs,i.
+The scaling factor $F_{s}$ is intended to act as a feature-scaled standardization of the unitless function $gx_{s,i}$.
 Because of this, the scaling factors were constrained in two ways.
 The first was a hard constraint that truncated their distributions to exclude negative values.
 The second was a soft constraint imposed by using a weakly regularizing prior to favor values close to unity.
 Since each of the datasets had at least a few dozen subjects, the lion’s share of the scaling factor’s effect size was determined by the data themselves, with regularization serving mainly to keep the tails of the posterior distribution from considering unreasonably large values, effectively penalizing the likelihood of such extreme values.
-The net effect of the scaling factor was that the geometric mean of all values gxs,i was equal to 1.0, despite the unscaled values from different studies varying dramatically in their original units.
-In addition to allowing different reference methods to be combined, the relative values of Fs act as a study-by-study correction for any systematics that might otherwise shift one study’s observations relative to any other study, including both known and unknown factors that might introduce a bias.
+The net effect of the scaling factor was that the geometric mean of all values $gx_{s,i}$ was equal to 1.0, despite the unscaled values from different studies varying dramatically in their original units.
+In addition to allowing different reference methods to be combined, the relative values of $F_{s}$ act as a study-by-study correction for any systematics that might otherwise shift one study’s observations relative to any other study, including both known and unknown factors that might introduce a bias.
 As with all other parameters in our models, the scaling factor estimates are not point values, but rather are posterior probability distributions with a lower bound of zero but no proscribed upper bound.

-This model is highly general, accommodating any function g() the analyst deems appropriate.
-The parameters that must be estimated are one scaling factor Fs for each study included in the meta-analysis, a global error term σ, and whichever parameters the function g() requires to specify its shape.
+This model is highly general, accommodating any function $g()$ the analyst deems appropriate.
+The parameters that must be estimated are one scaling factor $F_{s}$ for each study included in the meta-analysis, a global error term $\sigma$, and whichever parameters the function $g()$ requires to specify its shape.
 Because parameter estimates in any non-linear regression model necessarily covary, it is essential that all parameters be estimated simultaneously (McElreath, 2020).
 If, for example, each dataset was ‘feature scaled’ prior to the meta-analysis and then subsequently stitched together, any vertical shift needed to maximize the overlap of outcomes recorded at overlapping age ranges would necessarily be ad hoc and would not be able to balance the relative weight of the evidence from each study in that area of overlapping age.
 By this same token, it was important that all studies included in our analysis included a range of ages that overlapped with at least one other study.

-We chose two models as candidates for g().
-Our first function g() was a penalized cubic basis spline model, adapting the procedure described by Kharratzadeh, 2017.
+We chose two models as candidates for $g()$.
+Our first function $g()$ was a penalized cubic basis spline model, adapting the procedure described by Kharratzadeh, 2017.
 This provided a non-linear and semiparametric estimate of GABA differences over the lifespan as described by these eight datasets.
 Since it does not make strong assumptions of its own, such a model requires considerable data to make good inferences.
 Our second candidate was a parametric function that followed the shape of a log-normal distribution, which has been chosen in the past as a way to characterize the pattern of increases in GABA in childhood, followed by a gradual decline that describes other neurophysiological changes across the lifespan (Lebel et al., 2012).
 We include this second function primarily to contrast how powerfully the choice of functions, and of their underlying assumptions, can influence the estimate.

 In order to ensure that all estimates were permitted to covary appropriately, we obtained posterior probability distributions for each parameter numerically using a Bayesian paradigm (Gelman et al., 2014) and implemented with the Stan programming language (Carpenter et al., 2017).
 Note that a ‘posterior probability distribution’ is a statistical term in this context and is not intended for use in anatomical orientation.
 Details of these analyses can be found in the supplementary information.